 ANNOTATE_END()to clear the annotation message for the thread.

 - Run your application and exercise the area of the code that emits the annotations.

 String annotations are displayed as text overlays inside the relevant channels in the details panel of the Timeline view, for example inside Channel 0 in the following screenshot.
-They are also displayed in the Message column in the Log view.
+The letter A is displayed in the process list to indicate the presence of annotations.
+String annotations are also displayed in the Message column in the Log view.